yanganto/near-staking-knd/docs/run.md

 }
 ```

 Before we can move on generating validator keys, we need first create the neard user.
-Therefore run `nixos-rebuild switch`.

 ```
-nixos-rebuild switch
+nixos-rebuild switch --flake /etc/nixos#my-validator
 ```

 The first switch will take longer since it blocks on downloading the s3 data backup (around 300GB).